themartiancompany/namcap/README.md

 # Understanding the Output

 Namcap uses a system of tags to classify the output.
-Currently, tags are of three types, errors (denoted by E), warnings (denoted by W) and informational
+Currently, tags are of three types, errors (denoted by E), warnings (denoted by W), and informational
 (denoted by I).

-An error is important and should be fixed immediately; mostly they relate to insufficient security, missing licenses or permission problems.
+An error is important and should be fixed immediately; mostly they relate to insufficient security, missing licenses, or permission problems.

 Normally namcap prints a human-readable explanation (sometimes with suggestions on how to fix the problem).
 If you want output which can be easily parsed by a program, then pass the `-m` (machine-readable) flag to namcap.